Email fraud

-Email fraud (or email scam) is intentional deception for either personal gain or to damage another individual by means of email.
-Almost as soon as email became widely used, it began to be used as a means to defraud people.
-Email fraud can take the form of a "con game", or scam.
-Confidence tricks tend to exploit the inherent greed and dishonesty of its victims.
+Email fraud can take the form of a confidence trick ("con game", "scam", etc.).
+Some confidence tricks tend to exploit the inherent greed and dishonesty of its victims.
 The prospect of a 'bargain' or 'something for nothing' can be very tempting.
-Email fraud, as with other 'bunco schemes,' usually targets naive individuals who put their confidence in schemes to get rich quickly.
+Email fraud, as with other "bunco schemes", usually targets naïve individuals who put their confidence in schemes to get rich quickly.
 These include 'too good to be true' investments or offers to sell popular items at 'impossibly low' prices.

-Many people have lost their life savings due to fraud.
+Another form of email fraud is an impersonation technique known as email spoofing: the recipient is misled by falsified origin information (From:) into making an anticipated payment into the fraudster's account rather than the correct one.
+The method is known as phishing or spear phishing: 'phishing' involves sending thousands of emails claiming, for example, that an account has been compromised; 'spear phishing' typically involves targeted and personalized emails or messages designed to deceive specific individuals or organizations into revealing sensitive information or performing malicious actions.

 Forms

 Spoofing

 Email sent from someone pretending to be someone else is known as spoofing.
 Spoofing may take place in a number of ways.
 Common to all of them is that the actual sender's name and the origin of the message are concealed or masked from the recipient.
 Many instances of email fraud use at least spoofing, and as most frauds are clearly criminal acts, criminals typically try to avoid easy traceability.